Cyprus police arrest man with knife at entrance to Pope mass venue | Law-Order

 Police in Cyprus arrested a man carrying a knife who attempted to gain access to an outdoor stadium where Pope Francis was performing mass in the capital Nicosia, a police official said.

-No further details were immediately available.
 The Pope is on a three-day visit to the island.
-(Reporting By Michele Kambas; editing by John Stonestreet)
+(Reporting By Michele Kambas; editing by John Stonestreet and Janet Lawrence)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)